 - Term – license is typically twenty years (4 x 5y) via automatic renewals.
 This limits annual rent increases.

 - Renewals – If the Owner does not agree to accept carrier’s renewal rate, the Owner must go to arbitration.

 - Insurance – Get $10,000,000 and be named, get annual certificates and notification of reductions in coverage.

 - Use – They may require open access to the premises and utility rights for telecom services.
 One must get a survey of all equipment being used.

-- Registration – Carriers may go ahead and register a Lease.
+- Registration – Carriers may register a Lease.
 This should be avoided.

 - Approvals – The use of the site is conditioned on the property’s suitability.

 - Termination – Carrier may be terminate: